butaixianran/Blender-Vmd-Retargeting/README.md

 ## Shoulder Rotation
-There are 3 shoulder bones on a mmd model: shoulder, shoulder P, shoulder C. This addon ignored shoulder P and shoulder C.
+There are 3 shoulder bones on a mmd model: shoulder, shoulder P, shoulder C. This addon ignores shoulder P and shoulder C.

 ## Twist Bone
-MMD model also comes with twist bones, only a few vmd motions use them.
-With Daz Model, this can be converted nicely.
-But CC model's twist bones work in a different way and won't be converted well.
+MMD model also comes with twist bones.
+With Daz G8, this can be converted nicely.
+But CC and Daz G9's twist bones work in a different way and won't be converted well.

-So, if you are using a vmd file come with motion on twist bones, you better use Daz model.
+So, if you are using a vmd file come with motion on twist bones, you better use Daz G8/8.1 model.

 So far as I know, there are only 2 vmd motion creators use twist bones.
-They are: Natsumi San and Fairy Tale.
+They are Natsumi San and Fairy Tale.

 ## Prop motion
 This addon won't handle that.